CRY NO MORE

 In 2002, they supported old pals Marillion on a European tour, and launched their website (now defunct).
 They have played subsequently at Marillion's highly successful weekend shows held at a holiday camp.
 With Chas's induction to Acoustic Strawbs, Cry No More haven't surfaced for a while other than for their regular annual Farewell Christmas shows.

 In 2008 Roy began a major programme of releasing Roy Hill/Cry No More archive material and previously-released albums.
 He also played a series of solo live dates, an experience he describes as his 2008 World Tour, much welcomed by Hill aficionados.
 A new Roy Hill album Switzerland was promised in December 2008, but arrived in 2014.

 In 2009 Cry No More scored a great hit at the Strawbs' 40th celebrations, performing on the main stage and after the Saturday show in the bar.

 The 2009 annual Farewell CNM gig was postponed owing to inclement weather, and was held twice in March 2010, once in the Turks, once in the Royal Oak Hampton.
 Joan isn't dead.
 An album of 80s recorded material Temptation came out in 2010 as did a Live CD from Germany.
 CNM shows and releases have dried up since then, but faithful fans live in hope for a comeback .... or perhaps Joan IS dead!

 Full album details and more album cover pictures on Album details page.

-The first three albums spawned a number of singles (some in 12 inch format, and a few in CD format):
+After a self-produced single from the first album, the next three albums spawned a number of singles (some in 12 inch format, and a few in CD format):